HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 6. Internal fluid tank (holds up to 4000mb).

-7. Draw from Internal/External tank toggle, this button will change wether or not the fluid mixer will draw from it's internal tank or an external tank (like the steel fluid tank in the picture above) as long as it is directly connected to one of the faces of the fluid mixer.
+7. Draw from Internal/External tank toggle, this button will change wether or not the fluid mixer will draw from its internal tank or an external tank (like the steel fluid tank in the picture above) as long as it is directly connected to one of the faces of the fluid mixer.

 The next machine that you'll need for progression is the Alloy Smelter.
 First craft a temperature regulator and then the alloy smelter.